omcdrucifer/Full-Stack-Cert/README.md

 input.
 All the code written is basic but works.
 It is all placeholder code for now and as such is subject to change.
 It's just a couple of basic functions, but we are still in the planning stages and this is mostly to help me get some basic structure in place.

+To get myself started and out of any choice paralysis, I decided to make a fortune teller generator.
+Next is to refine the code to fit the newly defined theme.
+The existing code will do the job but is generic and the arrays are gibberish.
+The code functions and everything has been renamed to properly fit the theme.
+I am still working to dress it up and make it look good.
+Right now it just prints a couple of statements and a single fortune.
+I am trying to come up with some decorative elements to add to the output.